neal-vazquez/skill_attack_points_over_time/README.md

 ## Code Overview

 - #### `fetch_page_content(url)`
-This asynchronous function fetches the page content from the given URL using `aiohttp` and decodes it using `Shift_JIS` encoding.
+This asynchronous function fetches the page content from the given URL using `aiohttp` and decodes it using `Shift_JIS` encoding.<br>

 - #### `scrape_data(user_code)`
 This function constructs the Skill Attack URL using the provided DDR code, fetches the page content, and parses it using `BeautifulSoup`.
-It extracts the username and skill point data from the JavaScript arrays embedded in the page.
+It extracts the username and skill point data from the JavaScript arrays embedded in the page.<br>

 - #### `extract_js_array(script_text, array_name)`
-This function extracts JavaScript array data from the provided script text based on the array name.
+This function extracts JavaScript array data from the provided script text based on the array name.<br>

 - #### `plot_data(data, username, user_code)`
 This function creates a DataFrame from the scraped data, calculates yearly points gained, and plots the data using `matplotlib`.
-It handles edge cases such as single score submissions for a year and missing years.
+It handles edge cases such as single score submissions for a year and missing years.<br>

 - #### Custom CSS
-Custom CSS is applied to adjust the spacing of the title and description.
+Custom CSS is applied to adjust the spacing of the title and description.<br>

 - #### Footer
-The footer contains authorship credits.
+The footer contains authorship credits.<br>

 ### Dockerfile Overview